-- After making the marshmallow root decoction, remove from heat and add hair healing herbs of your choice.
-Leave all of the herbs to steep until it's cool.
+.
+Combinethe marshmallow root extract with the hair healing herbs of your choice in a medium-sized saucepan and bring to a boil.
+Remove the herbal mixture from the heat and let the herbs to steep until it’s cool.
 Strain herbs, taking extra care to squeeze out the herbs to get all the extra tea.

-- Combine 1 cup of herbal infusion/decoction with apple cider vinegar, clay, aloe vera gel, and essential oils.
+- Combine 1 cup of herbal infusion with apple cider vinegar, clay, aloe vera gel, Leucidal SF, and essential oils.
 Stir until completely mixed together.
-Store in an air-tight container for a week in your bath tub (or longer if you add a few drops of a natural preservative such as grapeseed extract, grapefruit seed extract, rosemary antioxidant, and/or colloidal silver.
-Refrigeration can also help keep your mud for several months.)
+Store in a mason jar with a lid.

-- TO USE: Wet hair as you would when shampooing, then pour mud into your palm and begin cleansing your hair with it, starting from your roots and massaging down to the tips.
+Wet hair as you would when shampooing, then pour mud into your palm and begin cleansing your hair with it, starting from your roots and massaging down to the tips.
 Let sit for 5 minutes (don't let it dry) and then rinse clean.
-Follow with a diluted apple cider vinegar rinse (I use a 32 oz spray bottle and combine 1/4 cup ACV, 1/4 cup aloe vera gel, water to fill, and essential oils.
-I spray my hair until it's soaked with the ACV rinse and then comb my hair through.
-You can either rinse clean or leave in to dry in your hair.
-It won't smell of ACV when your hair dries.)
+Follow with a diluted apple cider vinegar rinse.

 Miss part of this hair care series?